colcon/colcon.readthedocs.org/user/known-issues-with-overriding.rst

 If there are multiple existing workspaces, each one sourced is said to **overlay** the previous one.

 Overriding a package is not always possible.
-This page lists known issues and offers tips for how to avoid them.
+This page lists known issues and offers tips for avoidding them.

 .. contents:: Table of Contents
     :depth: 3